imylomylo/blog/_posts/2019-04-11-redfox-labs-components-of-komodo-accelerate-adoption-everyone-wins.md

 ---
 id: 441
-title: 'RedFOX Labs IEO: why using blockchain components of Komodo to accelerating adoption is a win for everyone'
+title: 'RedFOX Labs IEO: why using blockchain components of Komodo to accelerate adoption is a win for everyone'
 date: 2019-04-11
 author: Mylo Mylo
 layout: post